chriskrycho/v5.chriskrycho.com/site/journal/Adieu to 2019.md

 - Olo: ~100 employees
 - LinkedIn: ~10,000 employees

 Every size has some of the same issues, and some of its own.
 So far, though, LinkedIn is a great balance: big enough to have resources to throw at hard problems, but not so large it’s unwieldy.
-(Of course
+(Of course any company can be more or less functional or dysfunctional at a given size—and trust me when I say my experience bears that out!—but I’m enjoying the size of LinkedIn given its current reasonably good health.)

 This year, my focus was on two major things: recovering from burnout, and getting my feet under me in the new role.
 It was a smashing success on both fronts.
 I’m profoundly grateful that I got to land in a small project with high impact but low stress right up front: helping get [Volta](https://volta.sh) to a point where it was ready to use internally.
 The fact that my first project was an open source tool written [Rust](https://rust-lang.org) which will end up being used by pretty much every front-end developer at LinkedIn over time was amazing: it was both technically energizing and professionally satisfying.